Ephraim-usc/egrm/README.md

 RLIM and ALIM are the most recent and most ancient times (in generations) between which the eGRM is computed.

-If output-format is set to `gcta`, the eGRM will be output into GCTA format (.grm.bin, .grm.N.bin and .grm.id files).
+If output-format is set to `gcta`, the eGRM will be output into GCTA format (.grm.bin, .grm.N.bin and .grm.id files):

 -   OUTPUT.grm.bin, which contains the eGRM matrix;